omkarpabe/rich-text-editor-/README.md

-# rich-text-editor-

 # Simple Rich Text Editor
-# A minimalistic rich text editor built with Plain JavaScript, CSS, and HTML.
+ A minimalistic rich text editor built with Plain JavaScript, CSS, and HTML.

 # Table of Contents
-# Demo
+ Demo
-# Features
+ Features
-# Getting Started
+ Getting Started
-# Usage
+ Usage
-# Keyboard Shortcuts
+ Keyboard Shortcuts
-# Customization
+ Customization

 # Demo
 You can see a live demo of the editor here.